nuggetInc/advent_of_code/solutions/year2023/src/day05/README.md

 The rest of the almanac contains a list of **maps** which describe how to convert numbers from a **source category** into numbers in a **destination category**.
 That is, the section that starts with `seed-to-soil map:` describes how to convert a **seed number** (the source) to a **soil number** (the destination).
 This lets the gardener and his team know which soil to use with which seeds, which water to use with which fertilizer, and so on.

 Rather than list every source number and its corresponding destination number one by one, the maps describe entire **ranges** of numbers that can be converted.
-Each line within a map contains : the **destination range start**, the **source range start**, and the **range length**.
+Each line within a map contains three numbers: the **destination range start**, the **source range start**, and the **range length**.

 Consider again the example `seed-to-soil map`: